 Scholarly Commons Citation

 Aiken, Jane H., "Lessons from Nepal: Partnership, Privilege and Potential" (2003).
 Georgetown Law Faculty Publications and Other Works.
-Paper 299.
+299.